Information Security Policy

 3. SCOPE

-The scope of the Information Security Policy considers all information assets existing in the different entities that comprise PONS and which act as support infrastructure for potentially executing their business processes.
+The scope of the Information Security Policy includes all the information assets existing in the different entities that make up PONS, and which act as a support infrastructure for the possible execution of its business processes.

 4. REGULATORY FRAMEWORK